fredhope2000/messagescorpus/README.md

 `messagescorpus` reads and parses Messages logs on macOS to create a searchable dataset of your Messages history.

-The current Python module reads directly from the local macOS Messages SQLite database (`~/Library/Messages/chat.db`) and returns message objects that can be searched or inspected in Python.
+The current Python module reads directly from the local macOS Messages SQLite database (`~/Library/Messages/chat.db`) and returns thread-based message objects that can be searched or inspected in Python.
+A local Flask web app is also included for browsing and searching conversations in the browser.

 ### Setup